 The Uniformity Committee accepted the industry's project request.
 As a preliminary matter, the Committee split the project into three subprojects-centralized collection and administration, uniform definitions and sourcing rules, and protection from class-action lawsuits-because each aspect of the project involve different considerations.
 Industry indicated that centralized collection and administration was its most immediate concern, so the Uniformity Committee took up that subproject first.
-Because it involved local government taxation, local government groups were invited to participate, (The National

-League of Cities, National Association of Counties, Government Finance Officers Association, and National Association of Telecommunications Officers and Advisors, National Conference of Mayors) but did not call in for the Uniformity Committee meetings.
-SST was also invited to participate, and also called in for some of the meetings.
+Because it involved local government taxation, local government groups were invited to participate, (The National League of Cities, National Association of Counties, Government Finance Officers Association, and National Association of Telecommunications Officers and Advisors, National Conference of Mayors) as well as SST which had some limited participation.

-In discussing a centralized collection and administration proposal, the Uniformity Committee quickly recognized that given the differences in current state administrative approaches to communications transaction taxation, a single approach for uniformity's sake is not a practical solution.
-The Committee split the centralized collection and administration project into three parts, based on the basic state centralized administration levels in the states.
-The Uniformity Committee appointed a work group to develop these models.1
+In discussing a centralized administration proposal, the Uniformity Committee quickly recognized that given the differences in current state administrative approaches to communications transaction tax administration, a single approach for uniformity's sake was not a practical solution.
+The Committee split the centralized collection and administration project into three parts, based on the three basic centralized administration levels in the states: Proposal I, State Administration, State Imposition of Tax, Proposal II, State Administration, Local Imposition of Tax.
+The Uniformity Committee appointed a work group, consisting of state and industry representatives, to develop these models.1